-1 On the first day of Nissan, in the second year of the reign of Ahasuerus the Great, a dream came to Mordecai, son of Jair, son of Shimei, son of Kish, of the tribe of Benjamin.
-2 Mordecai was a Jew residing at Susa who held a prominent position at the king's court.
-3 He was one of the captives whom Nebuchadnezzar, king of Babylon, had deported from Jerusalem with Jeconiah, king of Judah.
+11 On the Just day of them., ond year of the reign of Ahasuerus On the first day of Nisan, in the secthe Great, a dream came to Mordecai, son of Jair, son of Shimei, son of Kish, of the tribe of Benjamin.
+Mordecai was a Jew residing at Susa who held a prominent position at the king's court.
+He was one of the captives whom Nebuchadnezzar, king of Babylon, had deported from Jerusalem with Jeconiah, king of Judah.

-4 According to his dream, there were cries and tumult, thunder and earthquake and confusion upon the earth, 5 as two great dragons came, both ready for combat.
+According to his dream, there were cries and tumult, thunder and earthquake and confusion upon the earth,5 as two great dragons came, both ready for combat.
 6 At the sound of their terrible roar every nation prepared to fight against the holy nation.
-7 On earth it was a day of darkness and gloom, tribulation and distress, affliction and great disturbance.
+On earth it was a day of darkness and gloom, tribulation and distress, affliction and great disturbance.
 8 The whole nation of the just was troubled because of the fear of evils awaiting them, and were ready to perish.
-9 But they cried out to God, and a little spring appeared, from which grew a great river with a flood of water.
+But they cried out to God, and a little spring appeared, from which grew a great river with a flood of water.
 10 Light came as the sun rose, and the humble were raised up and they devoured the mighty.